Arpit34328/hello-deb/README.md

 # hello-deb

-This is a simple "Hello from Arpit's App!" command-line application packaged as a `.deb`.
+This is a simple "Kyare navri bajar kuch kam karle kabhi." command-line application packaged as a `.deb`.

 ## How to Install